ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/iis/x-forwarded.md

 ![Log Def](files/xforwardfor/iis6.png)

-From the resulting "Select Logging Fields" window, please tick the ClientSourceIP ID from the list as below, and then select OK and select Apply from the Actions pane.
+From the resulting "Select Logging Fields" window, please tick the <nospell>ClientSourceIP</nospell> ID from the list as below, and then select OK and select Apply from the Actions pane.

 ![Select Log Def](files/xforwardfor/iis7.png)